 What is the shape of parallelepiped?

 A parallelepiped is a three-dimensional figure made of six parallelograms.
 It has straight edges and flat faces.
 The shape is related to parallelogram.

 What is the area of parallelepiped?

-The surface area of parallelepiped is equal to the sum of lateral surface area and twice of the base area.
+The surface area of parallelepiped is equal to the sum of the lateral surface area and twice the base area.

 Lateral surface area (LSA) is equal to the product perimeter of the base and height of the parallelepiped.